-From April 2015, many patients in England (depending on where they live) who have complex needs (such as people with diabetes or serious mental health problems) may be offered an integrated personal budget, a single pot of money to cover both their health and social care needs.
+From April 2015, many patients in England (depending on where they live) who have complex needs (such as people with diabetes or serious mental health problems) may be offered an integrated personal budget (IPB), a single pot of money to cover both their health and social care needs.
 The voluntary sector is expected to play a strong role in this initiative through, for example, encouraging and supporting individuals with managing this budget.
 IPBs also offer new opportunities to the private sector.

 Integrated personal budgets (IPBs) are part of a new approach called ‘Integrated Personal Commissioning’ (or IPC) concerned with joining up health, social care and other services (such as education for children and young people) at the level of each individual.
-According to NHS England, within or alongside new models of care, IPC and personal health budgets
+According to NHS England, within (or alongside) new models of care, IPC and personal health budgets

 According to NHS England, IPC will

 - enable individuals (or their carers and families) to control the resources available and to shape their own care, and